This post may include affiliate links that earn us a small commission.

 Tuna Pasta Salad is a classic summer salad that is delicious and healthy at the same time.
 It is Loaded with tuna chunks ( protein powerhouse), eggs, peas, and fresh herbs.

-Instead of complete Mayo-based dressing which could be quite heavy, I like to use half greek yogurt.
+For the creamier variation, I prefer half Greek yogurt instead of a completely Mayo-based dressing, which could be quite heavy.
 Chopped boiled egg also adds to the creaminess of the salad.

-Pasta- Bite-sized pasta of any shape like shell pasta or elbow pasta.
+- Pasta– I have used macaroni here, but you can use short pasta of any shape, like shell or elbow pasta.
 Bite-sized pasta with other chopped veggies makes it easier to eat.

-Fresh Herb - Fresh dill leaves pair very well with this salad and screams summer all the way.
-You can use parsley along with dill or substitute dill entirely with Parsely.
+- Fresh Herb – Fresh dill leaves pair very well with this salad and screams summer all the way.
+You can use parsley along with dill or substitute dill entirely with parsley.

-Peas - Peas for a burst of color and freshness.
-If using fresh peas, then quickly blanch them in boiling water and then plunge them in ice-cold water.
-If using frozen peas, then add them to warm water and bring it to room temperature.
+- Peas – Peas for a burst of color and freshness.
+If using fresh peas, quickly blanch them in boiling water and plunge them into ice-cold water.
+If using frozen peas, add them to warm water and bring them to room temperature.

 To Make Tuna Pasta salad

-Almost a no-cook recipe perfect for quick summer brunch or barbeque parties.
-You can easily plan it ahead.
+This no-cook recipe is perfect for a quick summer brunch or barbeque party.
+You can easily plan and store this.

 Start making the Creamy mayonnaise yogurt dressing.
 Mix all the ingredients for the dressing.
 You can refrigerate the dressing for a day or two.
 If using homemade Mayonnaise, don’t keep the dressing for more than one day.